ethanwicker/ethanwicker.github.io/_posts/2021-03-11-principal-components-analysis-001.md

 ### Deciding How Many Principal Components to Use

-In general, a $n x p$ data matrix $\mathbf{X}$ has $\text{min}(n-1, p)$ distinct principal components.
+In general, a $n \times p$ data matrix $\mathbf{X}$ has $\text{min}(n-1, p)$ distinct principal components.
 However, when performing PCA, we are typically interested in using the smallest number of principal components required to understand the data.
 However, this is a subjective measure, and when performing PCA in an unsupervised manner (as part of exploratory data analysis, for example), there is no single or simple answer to selecting the number of required principal components.

 One method of determining the number of required principal components is by examining a *scree plot* plotting PVE versus principal component, such as the one above.
 We choose the smallest number of principal components that are required in order to explain a sizable amount of the variation in the data.
 To do this, we eyeball the scree plot and look for a point in which the PVE explained by each subsequent principal component drops off.
 This point is often referred to as an *elbow* of the scree plot.